Courseiva

 Static Application Security Testing (SAST) in the build stage

-Option B is correct because Static Application Security Testing (SAST) analyzes source code without execution, making it suitable for early detection in the build stage.
-Option A is wrong because DAST requires a running application.
-Option C is wrong because manual code review is too slow for continuous integration.
-Option D is wrong because relying solely on open-source tools may miss custom code flaws.
+Static Application Security Testing (SAST) analyzes source code without execution, making it suitable for early detection in the build stage of a CI/CD pipeline.
+Option A is incorrect because open-source vulnerability scanners may not cover custom code and can produce false positives.
+Option B is incorrect because Dynamic Application Security Testing (DAST) requires a running application and is typically performed in later stages.
+Option C is incorrect because manual code review is too slow and resource-intensive for continuous integration, while automated SAST fits the speed of CI/CD.

 Answer analysis